Divorce solicitors in Scotland

 It is important to seek independent legal advice so that you understand your legal rights.
 Family Mediation may be an option which may assist in addressing immediate concerns.

-The use of such services can help the parties reach an agreement or make progress in improving lines of communication.
-Where an agreement does not look likely to be achieved, solicitors can assist in negotiating matters on behalf of both parties with a view to reaching an agreement.
+The use of such family law services can help the parties reach an agreement or make progress in improving lines of communication.
+Where an agreement does not look likely to be achieved, divorce solicitors can assist in negotiating matters on behalf of both parties with a view to reaching an agreement.

 In the event that negotiations prove unsuccessful, it is possible to seek the assistance of the Court to determine what would be in the child’s best interests.